armory/documentation/_spinnaker/policy_engine.md

 ## Enabling the Policy Engine

-Policy Engine is a collection of features that span multiple Spinnaker services.
-Policy Engine can perform two different types of validation:

-* **Save time validation** - Validate pipelines as they're created/modified.
-This type of validation operates on all pipelines using a fail closed model.
-This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
-* **Runtime validation** - Validate deployments as a pipeline is executing.
-This type of validation only operates on tasks that you have explicitly created policies for.
-Tasks with no policies are not validated.

-To enable these validations, add the following configuration to `.hal/default/profiles/spinnaker-local.yml`:
+To enable the Policy Engine validations, add the following configuration to `.hal/default/profiles/spinnaker-local.yml`:

 ```yaml
 armory: